Changes to the Bankruptcy Form

 Change to lodgement process

-• People and their representatives will be able to submit their ‘Debtor’s Petition’ and ‘Statement of Affairs’ by both paper, and online via AFSA’s Online Services
+• People and their representatives can submit their ‘Debtor’s Petition’ and ‘Statement of Affairs’ by both paper, and online via AFSA’s Online Services

 Frequently asked questions

-Can the applicant continue to use the single Bankruptcy Form from September 2025?
+Can the applicant continue to use the single Bankruptcy Form?

-Where possible, applicants and their representatives are encouraged to use the ‘Debtor’s Petition’ and ‘Statement of Affairs’ forms from September 2025.
+Where possible, applicants and their representatives are now encouraged to use the ‘Debtor’s Petition’ and ‘Statement of Affairs’ forms.

-Can the Bankruptcy Form be used from September 2025 if the applicant would like for their address and other information to be withheld, removed or corrected on the National Personal Insolvency Index?
+Can the Bankruptcy Form be used after 30 August 2025 if the applicant would like for their address and other information to be withheld, removed or corrected on the National Personal Insolvency Index?

-Applicants who wish for their details to be withheld, removed or corrected from the NPII will need to complete the updated ‘Request for information on the National Personal Insolvency Index (NPII) to be withheld, removed or corrected' form from September 2025.
+Applicants who wish for their details to be withheld, removed or corrected from the NPII now need to complete the updated ‘Request for information on the National Personal Insolvency Index (NPII) to be withheld, removed or corrected' form from.

 Important: If this form is not submitted at the same time as the applicant’s ‘Debtor’s Petition’ and/or ‘Statement of Affairs’, their information may be published on the NPII.